Skip to main content

 For a differentiable function, the derivative of \(f\) is a function from \(U\) to \(L(\R^n,\R^m)\text{.}\) Compare to the one-dimensional case, where the derivative is a function from \(U\) to \(\R\text{,}\) but we really want to think of \(\R\) here as \(L(\R^1,\R^1)\text{.}\) As in one dimension, the idea is that a differentiable mapping is “infinitesimally close” to a linear mapping, and this linear mapping is the derivative.

 Notice the norms in the definition.
 The norm in the numerator is on \(\R^m\text{,}\) and the norm in the denominator is on \(\R^n\) where \(h\) lives.
-Normally it is understood that \(h \in \R^n\) from context (the formula makes no sense otherwise).
-We will not explicitly say so from now on.
+Normally it is understood that \(h \in \R^n\) from context (the formula makes no sense otherwise); it is not always necessary to explicitly say so.
 Let us prove, as promised, that the derivative is unique.

 So \(\frac{\snorm{(A-B)h}}{\snorm{h}} \to 0\) as \(h \to 0\text{.}\) Given \(\epsilon > 0\text{,}\) for all nonzero \(h\) in some \(\delta\)-ball around the origin we have

-For any given \(v \in \R^n\) with \(\snorm{v}=1\text{,}\) if \(h = (\nicefrac{\delta}{2}) \, v\text{,}\) then \(\snorm{h} < \delta\) and \(\frac{h}{\snorm{h}} = v\text{.}\) So \(\snorm{(A-B)v} < \epsilon\text{.}\) Taking the supremum over all \(v\) with \(\snorm{v} = 1\text{,}\) we get the operator norm \(\snorm{A-B} \leq \epsilon\text{.}\) As \(\epsilon > 0\) was arbitrary, \(\snorm{A-B} = 0\text{,}\) or in other words \(A = B\text{.}\)
+For any given \(v \in \R^n\) with \(\snorm{v}=1\text{,}\) if \(h = (\nicefrac{\delta}{2}) \, v\text{,}\) then \(\snorm{h} < \delta\) and \(\frac{h}{\snorm{h}} = v\text{.}\) So \(\bnorm{(A-B)v} < \epsilon\text{.}\) Taking the supremum over all \(v\) with \(\snorm{v} = 1\text{,}\) we get the operator norm \(\snorm{A-B} \leq \epsilon\text{.}\) As \(\epsilon > 0\) was arbitrary, \(\snorm{A-B} = 0\text{,}\) or in other words \(A = B\text{.}\)

 If \(f(x) = Ax\) for a linear mapping \(A\text{,}\) then \(f'(x) = A\text{:}\)